OPS-E2E-PPE/VBA-Docs/api/Word.TableOfContents.LowerHeadingLevel.md

 keywords: vbawd10.chm152240132
 f1_keywords:
 - vbawd10.chm152240132
-ms.prod: word
 api_name:
 - Word.TableOfContents.LowerHeadingLevel
 ms.assetid: 02bd1965-b3a1-e09a-fb08-62862e87536b
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # TableOfContents.LowerHeadingLevel property (Word)

 Returns or sets the ending heading level for a table of contents or table of figures.
 Read/write **Long**.

 ## Syntax

 _expression_. `LowerHeadingLevel`

 _expression_ Required.
 A variable that represents a '[TableOfContents](Word.TableOfContents.md)' collection.

 ## Remarks

 This property corresponds to the ending value used with the \o switch for a Table of Contents (TOC) field.
 Use the **[UpperHeadingLevel](Word.TableOfContents.UpperHeadingLevel.md)** property to set the starting heading level.
 For example, to set the TOC field syntax {TOC \o "1-3"}, set the **LowerHeadingLevel** property to 3 and the **UpperHeadingLevel** property to 1.

 ## Example